abletech/easy-deployment/README.md

 ### Backup

-This includes a generator to create a backup configuration (generator may be disabled when running easy:deployment by passing --disable-backup, or run by itself as `rails generate easy:backup`)
+This includes a generator to create a backup configuration (generator may be disabled when running easy:deployment by passing `--disable-backup`, or run by itself as `rails generate easy:backup`)

+This will generate:

+    config/backup.rb
+    config/schedule.rb
+    config/s3.yml

 The created backup configuration will be scheduled on deploy to run nightly via the whenever integration below, and with a backup configuration at `config/backup.rb`
 The default setup is to backup the capistrano system folder, the configured database, to store the backup in S3, and notify of failures via email.